 A Valkyrie places you confidently in the vanguard through her design elements, features and fabrication factors.
 She offers your perceptions a bold voice as you work through your creative process.
 Much like a chrysalis, creativity is a mystery seeking change and transformation—and ultimately, a final form that confronts culture and influences it.

 Leonardo da Vinci said, “All our knowledge has its origin in our perceptions.”
 And musical knowledge explores the tension between intuitive and analytical ways of ordering our thoughts, but there's also a physical component—the feel of the instrument influencing what is desired and what is possible as the pulse of the music races forward.
-As an elite instrument engineered to stand apart, the Valkyrie purifies creative thought and delivers options in the midst of that struggle.
-Like the proverbial alchemical table, she mediates mind and body so that you can excel.
+Engineered to stand apart, the Valkyrie delivers options in the midst of that struggle.
+Like the proverbial alchemical table, she mediates mind and body so that you can create at higher levels.

 Synopsis of Design Elements, Features & Fabrication Factors